Topic 4 Exercises

 Scanner exercise = new Scanner(System.in);

-//We create the salary variable.
-In this case it's necessary to initialize it.
+//Create the salary variable.
+In this case it is necessary to initialize it.

-//Otherwise we couldn't use it in the last line of this program.
+//Otherwise we could not use it in the last line of this program.

-//You can't ask the program to show a variable if it doesn't have a value.
+//You cannot ask the program to display a variable if it has no value.

-//Therefore we set it to zero, but it will change later depending on the data entered.
+//Therefore we give it a value of zero, but it will change depending on the entered data.

 double salary = 0;